-3. Significant accounting policies
+4. Significant accounting policies

-The accounting policies set out below have been applied consistently by the Company to all periods presented in these financial statements.
+Except for note 4(f), the accounting policies set out below have been applied consistently by the Company to all periods presented in these financial statements.

 (a) Foreign currency

 Transactions in foreign currencies are translated to Canadian dollars at exchange rates on the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated to Canadian dollars at the period end exchange rate.
 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are translated to the functional currency at the exchange rate at the date that the fair value was determined.
 Foreign currency differences arising on translation are recognized in profit or loss under finance income and expenses on a net basis.